ChefYeum/chefyeum.github.io/src/pages/contents/intro.md

 Dee Yeum, also known as *ChefYeum*.
 Originally born in Seoul 🇰🇷.
 Grew up in Edinburgh 🇬🇧.

-I work as a Quantiative Developer at Queueco, a high-frequency trading company in London 🇬🇧.
+I work as a Quantitative Developer at Queueco, a high-frequency trading company in London 🇬🇧.
 See [CV](https://chefyeum.github.io/cv) for details.

 Informatics graduate from the University of Edinburgh where I also work as a researcher and a teaching assistant.